 During this period, 76 patients were treated for uncomplicated acute appendicitis at the Institute for Child and Youth Health Care of Vojvodina in Novi Sad.
-There were 55 children in the "operative treatment" group (30 males vs. 25 females) and 21 children in the "conservative treatment" group (14 males vs. 7 females).
-The mean age of children in the "operative treatment" group was 10.88 ± 3.801 years, while in the "conservative treatment" group it was 11.44 ± 3.398 years (p = 0.539) (Table 1).
+There were 55 children in "operative treatment" group (30 males vs. 25 females) and 21 children in "conservative treatment" group (14 males vs. 7 females).
+The mean age of children in "operative treatment" group was 10.88 ± 3.801 while in "conservative treatment" group it was 11.44 ± 3.398 (p = 0.539) (Table 1).
 In the majority of children, symptoms did not last longer than 24 hours (71.43% in the group of conservatively treated and 80% in the group of operated).
-In the group of conservatively treated children there were no patients whose symptoms were present longer than a week, while in the group of operatively treated children there were 3.64% of such patients.
-This difference was not statistically significant (p = 0.465)(Figure 1).
-The groups were similar considering the age and sex of the patients, as well as the duration of their symptoms.
+In the group of conservatively treated there were 3.64% of them.
+This difference wasn't statistically significant (p = 0.465) (Figure 1).
+Groups were similar considering age and gender of the patients, as well as duration of their symptoms.

-In the majority of patients (95.24% of conservatively treated and 83.64% of those operated on) leukocyte values (WBC) were above the reference values, although the difference between the groups was not statistically significant (p = 0.232) (Table 1).
+In majority of patients (95.24% of conservatively treated and 83.64% of operated) leukocyte values (WBC) were above the reference values, although difference between the groups was not statistically significant (p = 0.232) (Table 1).

-Also, in the majority of children (80.95% in the group of conservatively treated and 72.73% in the group of those operated on) ultrasound findings corresponded to U3.
-A finding that corresponded to U2 was determined in 9.52% of patients in the "conservative treatment" group, and in 7.27% of those who had been operated on.
-An indeterminate finding (U1) was determined in 9.52% of children who were treated conservatively, and in 18.18% of the children who were operated on.
-Due to technical reasons, ultrasound diagnostics were not performed in 1.82% of the children from the group of surgically treated.
-The difference between these groups was not statistically significant (p = 0.72) (Figure 2).
+Also, in majority of children (80.95% in the group of conservatively treated and 72.73% in group of operated) ultrasound findings corresponded to U3.
+9.52% of patients in "conservative treatment" group, and 7.27% of those who had been operated had a finding that corresponded to U2.
+9.52% of children who were treated conservatively and 18.18% of operated children had an indeterminate finding (U1).
+Due to technical reasons, ultrasound diagnostics was not performed in 1.82% of children from the group of surgically treated.
+Difference between these groups was not statistically significant (p = 0.72) (Figure 2).